opensearch-project/documentation-website/_install-and-configure/plugins.md

 ## Install

-There are three ways to install plugins using the `opensearch-plugin`:
+There are three ways to install plugins using the `opensearch-plugin` tool:

 - [Install a plugin by name](#install-a-plugin-by-name).
 - [Install a plugin from a zip file](#install-a-plugin-from-a-zip-file).